 In our opinion, the financial statements:

-• give a true and fair view, in accordance with Generally Accepted Accounting Practice in Ireland, of the state of affairs of the Group and the Company at 31 December, 2008 and of the profit of the Group for the year then ended; and
+- • Give a true and fair view, in accordance with Generally Accepted Accounting Practice in Ireland, of the state of affairs of the Group and the Company at 31 December, 2010 and of the loss of the Group for the year then ended; and

-• have been properly prepared in accordance with the Companies Acts, 1963 to 2006 and the European Communities (Companies: Group Accounts) Regulations, 1992.
+- • Have been properly prepared in accordance with the Companies Acts, 1963 to 2009 and the European Communities (Companies: Group Accounts) Regulations, 1992.

 In our opinion, the information given in the report of the directors is consistent with the financial statements.

-The balance sheet of the Company reports an excess of liabilities over assets and, in our opinion, on that basis there did exist at 31 December, 2008, a financial situation which under section 40(1) of the Companies (Amendment) Act 1983 does require the convening of an extraordinary general meeting of the Company.
+The balance sheet of the Company reports an excess of liabilities over assets and, in our opinion, on that basis there did exist at 31 December, 2010 a financial situation which under section 40(1) of the Companies (Amendment) Act, 1983 may require the convening of an extraordinary general meeting of the Company.

 1 Stokes Place